-Vendors can register to receive bid/proposal information through Public Purchase at http://www.publicpurchase.com/.
-The purpose of this registration is to notify vendors of advertised bids and proposals and to provide them information for the link for the specifications.
+Vendors can register to receive bid/proposal information through Ionwave at https://birdvilleschools.ionwave.net/VendorRegistration/PreliminaryInfo.aspx.
+Purpose of this registration is to notify vendors of advertised bids and proposals and to provide them information for the link for the specifications.
 Vendors are notified via email based on the commodities that their particular business serves.
 It must be understood that simply because a vendor has registered with the district, does not mean that the vendor is an approved vendor.
 It simply means that the vendor is on the district's vendor bid list to be notified of future business opportunities.